dreeves/etherpad/README.md

 * ZZZ - postponed/snoozed
 * CNR - could not reproduce
 * DUP - duplicate
-* FEA - opposite of bug, i.e., by design
+* AOK - feature, opposite of bug, by design

 This is modeled on
 [Joel Spolsky's article on bug tracking](https://www.joelonsoftware.com/2000/11/08/painless-bug-tracking/)